Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Code and Data availability

 \section{Code and Data availability}

 The framework will be made openly available to the research and engineering community after the review process is finished, under the MIT license, including source code, documentation, and ready-to-use examples.
+All libraries employed for the algorithm development are open-source, and the baseline optimization software employed can be found in \href{https://github.com/ipatazas/HYGO}{HyGO}.